it-academy-svhec/intro-to-programming/primers/C Programming: Advanced Functions Primer.md

 ## Changing the definition

-Let's modify this function to capitalize the first letter of the heading
+Let's modify the newly defined function to capitalize the first letter of the heading

 1. Modify the body of this function to the following.